heirbloom/heirbloom/README.md

 Fork this repository and clone it to your local machine.

-You'll find four folders in this repository.
-They are as follows:
+You'll find four folders in this repository:
 + database-mysql -> contains the database connection object as well as Sequelize models to generate the required MySQL tables
 + middleware -> contains an authentication middleware function to authenticate/create new users and keep them authorized while logged in
 + react-client -> client-side repo (contains it's own package.json)